Myanmar's shadow government calls out 'illegal investments' in the country

 For months now, the NUG has been vying with the military junta for international recognition as the legitimate government of Myanmar.

+Major investors have also come under pressure to withhold taxes or revenue from state entities now under the control of the junta.

-Amid the deteriorating business and security environment, Norwegian telecommunications firm Telenor announced a fire sale of its Myanmar operations to a Lebanese company in July.
+Amid the deteriorating business and security environment, Norwegian telecommunications company Telenor announced a fire sale of its Myanmar operations to a Lebanese company in July.

-The World Bank expects Myanmar's economy to shrink 18 per cent in the year ending September.
+The World Bank expects Myanmar's economy to shrink by 18 per cent in the year ending September.